theautumn/panel_gen/README.md

 * as a standalone application
 * as a systemd service

 Running the program as a standalone application will give you a nice curses UI, and accepts command line arguments outlined below.
-The application currently needs to be run with `sudo` in order to grab channel information from Asterisk.
-This will change when I get around to fixing it.
 The standalone application does not run the HTTP server, so all control must be done through passing arguments in to it.

 The command line arguments have been mostly tested to work, but I can't make any guarantees that they won't blow something up in the process.
 Run <code>python panel_gen.py --help</code> to see them.

 Running as a systemd service requires using the .service file in the "service/" directory.
 This method will cause the application to run like any other system service, and includes an HTTP/API server with all of the extra bells and whistles.
 This is how we normally run it at the museum.
 While running as a systemd service, you can connect to it with `console.py` to get a curses UI.
 Exiting `console.py` will have no effect on the service itself.
 If you want to go this route, you'll need to do the legwork to configure the service for your machine, as I've only tested this on mine.

 The program is capable of generating calls from, and terminating calls to, any of the switches in the museum.
-The switch classes determines what the rules for each switch are, and they're set up with the switch capacities and limitations baked in.
+The configuration in panel_gen.conf contains the settings for each of the switches.
 This way, if you are originating or terminating on any switch, panel_gen is intelligent enough to know if it's possible to make the call it's about to make.

 The interface is divided into three areas, which should be mostly self-explanatory.
 The only bit that warrants some explanation is the main table at the top: